 But maybe you’ve got some things in box four that require money to repair.
-Could you do that by selling stuff from box three?
+If you've been putting off the repairs because of money, could you afford it by selling stuff from box three?

 If you need help with pricing and selling items, I’ll cover that in a different post.
 But if you don’t want to get too involved, a garage sale or Craigslist should work just fine.

 Take another look into box four.
 Give yourself a deadline to fix each item.
 Put it on your schedule if necessary.
 If it doesn’t seem feasible to repair something, consider changing it to trash, recycle, sell, or donate the item.
 Worst-case scenario, move it to your “not sure” box.